 1. Last 3 months salary slips or Income tax returns for the last 3 years.

-2. Form 16 in case of salaried professionals and Form 16 A for self-employed or freelancers.
+2. Form 16 in case of salaried professionals and Form 16 A for

 3. One passport size photo.